 5 Signs Your Dating Standards Might Be Too High

-For those who are still unsure, I’ve prepared a small list to help you figure it out.
+For those who are still unsure, here is a small list to help you figure it out.
 Therefore, if you see yourself often in the following situations, chances are that your standards might be indeed too high.

-You couldn’t get over “this one thing”.
+SIGN #2: You couldn’t get over “this one thing”.
 So… you’ve met the most wonderful person, but you ended up calling it quits because there’s this one thing you couldn’t get over.
-A small bad habit, something that person said or a minor unattractive physical element…
+A small bad habit, something that person said or a minor unattractive physical element.